 The Confusion Of Two Different Plants

-Unfortunately, and through no one’s fault, much of what is in print about the bella lily is misleading.
+Unfortunately, and though no one’s fault, much of what is in print about the belladonna amaryllis lily is misleading.
 Two different plants with very different habits are called belladonna plant and there is rarely any way to tell of which one someone is talking about.

 Add to this the fact that botanists since the days of Linnaeus have disagreed about the correct Latin names for the two kinds, and there is ample basis for the confusion.